Updated: Jun 9

 greet students as they come in

-have conversations during non-instructional time such as lunch, recess, etc to get to know students better.
+Have conversations during the non-instructional time, such as lunch, recess, etc., to get to know students better.

 What can I do to stand out during fieldwork?

 Invest time in planning quality content and creating engaging lessons

 Keep communication channels open between yourself and the co-op.

 Observe and connect with others in the building